stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must enable multiple new transport semantics and application/path declarations without requiring updates to SPUD implementations in middleboxes.

+The use of SPUD for experimental signaling must be possible either without the registration of codepoints or namespaces with IANA, or with trivially easy (First Come, First Served {{RFC5226}} registration of such codepoints.

 ## Authentication

 The basic SPUD protocol must not require any authentication or a priori trust